reggiemenson/minibank-api/Readme.md

 `git clone <repo-name>`

-This project has been built to take care of the majority of setup, in order to speed up the installation time.

-While the database has been containerized, the Node.js API requires the correct setup of dependencies.

-The project also requires **Docker**.
-Once installed setup will be sped up through the use of organised commands.
+This project makes use of a **Makefile** and **Docker**.

+The database(s) has been containerized and can be spun up alongside the main application.

-* Install Docker by visiting their website [here](https://www.docker.com/).
+If you do not have docker installed, please go ahead and install Docker by visiting their website [here](https://www.docker.com/).

 **If you do not use Docker, setup will require the installation and running of a local postgreSQL service.**